 Built in 1896, the Old Post Office was the centre of activity for a growing community.
 Some 20 years after the timber industry began, there were many families living in the town, on nearby farms and orchards and they were anxious for news from their loved ones back home.
 In an era long before the advent of internet and mobile phones, they could communicate only by letter or telegram.
 The Post Office was critical to the town’s survival.

-The timber industry eventually ceased and bauxite mining arrived.
+The timber industry gradually declined, bauxite mining arrived and the two industries co-existed for several decades.
 New facilities were built in the town and the old Post Office fell into disuse.
 In the early 1990s, local residents fought to save the building and so, Jarrahdale Heritage Society was formed.
 With support from the Shire of Serpentine Jarrahdale and local businesses, it was restored to its former glory.
 In 1997, Jarrahdale was classified as an Historic Town.

 The Old Post Office is now home to our museum and, some people believe they can feel the ghostly presence of an early postmistress still residing there!!